+Curriculum and Program Evaluation

-Program Evaluation 0.5 unit Prerequisite: GEDU 6170 or equivalent
+Prerequisite: GEDU 6170 or equivalent

 A review of contemporary methods for evaluating social programs, particularly educational programs and curricula.
-Students will learn to choose among models, design evaluation plans, and critically appraise evaluation reports.
-Results of major evaluations will be studied.
+Students will learn to choose among models, design evaluation studies, and critically appraise evaluation reports.
+Results of major program and curriculum evaluations will be studied.